 Parker Moore Quoted in Bloomberg BNA on Likely Legal Challenges to Final ESA Critical Habitat Rules

-Regardless of the thousands of comments the agencies received on the proposed rules, the final versions remained unchanged.
-Mr. Moore described the agency response to comments as "Thank you for your input.
+Regardless of the thousands of comments that the agencies received on the proposed rules, the final versions remained unchanged.
+Parker described the agency response to comments as, "Thank you for your input.
 We disagree."

 The most noteworthy portion of the rule on designating habitat is the statement that the designated area could include habitat never occupied or currently unoccupied by the protected species.
-Regarding this aspect of the rule, Mr. Moore said "that is something that, again, is contrary to the Endangered Species Act."
+Regarding this aspect of the rule, Parker said, "That is something that, again, is contrary to the Endangered Species Act."

 Click here for the full article.